ibm-cloud-docs/CDN/api.md

  * **Return**: a collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Metrics`
 ___
 ### getMappingBandwidthMetrics
 Returns the number of edge hits for an individual CDN.
 Regions may differ for each vendor.
-Per Mapping.
+Per mapping.

  * **Parameters**: `string` `mappingUniqueId`, `int` `startDate`, `int` `endDate`, `string` `frequency`
  * **Return**: a collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Metrics`